MacGregor Historic Games

 Century-impaired (Era-impaired): dressing historically accurate for one century and attending an event that portrays another century.
 A few years ago, while attending a Scottish festival (in civies), I watched a couple dressed in American Civil War clothing trying to "blend in" with a group of Highlanders.

-Circuit: The circuit of Renaissance fairs around the country.
+Circuit: The "circuit" of Renaissance fairs around the country.
 Except for a gap over the Christmas season (filled in some areas by Dickens Christmas events) these occur around the country throughout the year and vary from one weekend events to 8-weekend runs on semi-permanent sites.
 Borrowed from the carnie term for the circuit of towns a carnival would travel to in a season, but there is no actual established circuit in that sense for Ren fairs.

 Clobber: a berry derived cousin of apple pie.